Green — Err, Cool — Roof Initiative Moves to Denver City Council

 The new ordinance essentially replaces the "green roof" mandate with a call for a "cool roof," which the task force defines as a roof (or a portion of one) that reflects the sun's rays, thus reducing the urban heat island effect.
 About 70 percent of Denver's buildings already utilize cool roofs, but that remaining 30 percent "isn't insignificant," said Katrina Managan, energy efficient buildings lead for the Denver Department of Public Health and Environment, at the meeting.

 In addition to incorporating cool roofs, developers of new buildings must adopt one of several other mandates.
-At their most basic, they include implementing on-site solar panels, buying renewable energy credits off-site, meeting certain energy consumption limits, being LEED certified and incorporating green spaces with renewable energy devices.
+At their most basic, they include implementing on-site solar panels, buying renewable energy credits off-site, meeting certain energy consumption limits, being LEED certified, incorporating green spaces with renewable energy devices and incorporating green space on the ground.
 Existing buildings face a similar set of criteria if and when their roofs are replaced, including implementing a cool roof and green space covering on the building, solar panels or seeking LEED certification.

 Members of the roofing industry who opposed the cool-roof mandate dominated the public-comment period, arguing that a one-size-fits-all approach wouldn't work for development in Denver.
 In response, task force co-chairman and Denver City Council President Jolon Clark noted that no industry likes mandates.

-Note: Update: We've clarified that the city, not the task force, suggested the $50 fee and have added the green roof compliance option.